mimame/.dotfiles/README.md

 # Themes

-- [Catppuccin](https://catppuccin.com): Community-driven pastel theme for a cohesive, visually pleasing environment across tools.
-- [Tokyo Night](https://github.com/folke/tokyonight.nvim): Clean, vibrant theme inspired by the lights of downtown Tokyo at night.
+- [Dracula](https://draculatheme.com): A dark theme for all the things.

 # Conclusion